 Your Case is Too Big or Too Small for the Law Firm to Handle

 Each and every personal injury case is unique.
 In some personal injury cases, the “at-fault” party is an international corporation with millions of dollars set aside for defending against personal injury claims.
 In cases such as these, a personal injury law firm may not have the financial resources to bring your case to trial against a multi-billion-dollar corporation.
 Some law firms only want to handle high-value cases and will, in turn, decline to handle a good case simply because the firm will not earn enough in legal fees.

 At The Barnes Firm, our attorneys take pride in serving personal injury victims who have injury claims of all shapes and sizes.
-Our attorneys are dedicated legal professionals who prosecute smaller cases as well as some of the largest cases throughout the State of California, and the nation.
+Our attorneys are dedicated legal professionals who prosecute smaller cases as well as some of the largest cases throughout the nation.
 Our passion is obtaining justice for our clients.
-If you haven’t hired an attorney and you have questions about your personal injury case, simply contact the California personal injury attorneys at The Barnes Firm for your free and completely confidential case evaluation.
+If you haven’t hired an attorney and you have questions about your personal injury case, simply contact a personal injury attorney at The Barnes Firm for your free and completely confidential case evaluation.

-Do You or Your Loved One Have a Personal Injury Claim in California?
+Do You or Your Loved One Have a Personal Injury Claim?